 Carrots, radishes, beets, turnips, and other root crops are best if they are direct seeded.
 Usually, they grow fast and don’t need to be started early.

 For example, radishes take only about 30 days to mature, sometimes less.
 The timing for lettuce is much the same.

-We keep our seedlings watered and illuminated, waiting for the day when we can transplant.
+We keep our seedlings watered and illuminated, waiting for the day when we can transplant them.

 In the past, we constructed cold frames that allow us to put the vegetable seedlings on the porch during the day to get sunlight so they don’t get leggy.

-If you are starting vegetables from seed for planting into an open garden, a cold frame is almost a necessity.
+If you are starting vegetables from seed for planting in an open garden, a cold frame is almost a necessity.

 If you are going to use a greenhouse, then you can probably get away without a cold frame and just use the seed tray domes.

 Seedling heat mats are placed inside the cold frames to keep things warm during the night, and we insulate them with comforters to keep the heat in.

 Plastic tarps go over the comforters in case of rain.